scholacantorum/public-site/events/messiah-sing/index.md

 ---
 title: Messiah Sing
 description: >
-  Schola Cantorum hosted its 55th annual _Messiah_ Sing on **December 19, 2021**.
+  Schola Cantorum hosts its 56th annual _Messiah_ Sing on **December 19, 2022**.
-weight: 2
+weight: 3
 resources:
   - src: image.png
     title: Messiah Sing
 buyTickets: true
 ---

-Schola welcomed singers of all ages and abilities to **Sacred Heart Church in Saratoga** on **Sunday, December 19** for its 55th annual _Messiah_ Sing.
-After waiting so long, it was wonderful to get together to sing this glorious masterwork!
+Schola welcomes singers of all ages and abilities to **Sacred Heart Church in Saratoga** on **Monday, December 19** at **7:30 pm** for its 56th annual _Messiah_ Sing.

-We sang the Christmas section of _Messiah_, plus other favorite movements from the work, accompanied by Schola&rsquo;s amazing Dawn Reyen on electronic piano.
+We will sing the Christmas section of _Messiah_, plus other favorite movements from the work.
-For safety, we sang outdoors for the first time.
-Let&rsquo;s hope we can do it indoors this coming year!
+Come join us in a jubilant celebration of the season!